 American Meat Institute v.
-Dept. of Agriculture
+Dept. of Agriculture 760 F.3d 18 (D.C.
+Cir.
+2014) (en banc)

 Congress has required country-of-origin labels on a variety of foods, including some meat products and tasked the Secretary of Agriculture with implementation.
 [Yadda yadda yadda.]
 The Secretary responded with a rule in 2013 requiring more precise information - revealing the location of each production step.
 For example, meat derived from an animal born in Canada and raised and slaughtered in the United States, which formerly could have been labeled "Product of the United States and Canada," would now have to be labeled "Born in Canada, Raised and Slaughtered in the United States."